Argentine stocks rise in thin trade, bonds lower

 The government has made no comment on the reports.

-Shares in power distributor Edenor EDN.BA rose 0.49 percent to 2.06 pesos per share, while generator firm Pampa Holding (PAM.BA: Cotización) gained 1.74 percent to 1.75 pesos.
+Shares in power distributor Edenor (EDN.BA) rose 0.49 percent to 2.06 pesos per share, while generator firm Pampa Holding (PAM.BA) gained 1.74 percent to 1.75 pesos.

 Trade volume on the MerVal remained a thin $16 million.
 Of active shares, 37 advanced, 49 retreated and 16 were unchanged.